Preschoolers are naturally born engineers. They like to ask why things work!

 Inspired by our Chicka, Chicka Boom Boom Alphabet tree, this engineering activity will have your child experimenting with materials to build an apple tree!

-How many apples can it hold?
+STEAM Challenge: How many apples can your apple tree hold?

 Ask: How can you use the provided materials to build an apple tree?